flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartDominantLanguageDetectionJob
-### <p>Starts an asynchronous entity detection job for a collection of documents.
-Use the operation to track the status of a job.</p> <p>This API can be used for either standard entity detection or custom entity recognition.
-In order to be used for custom entity recognition, the optional <code>EntityRecognizerArn</code> must be used in order to provide access to the recognizer being used to detect the custom entity.</p>
+> Starts an asynchronous dominant language detection job for a collection of documents.
+Use the operation to track the status of a job.<br/>

 #### Input Parameters
 * `Action` - _required_